 43. The system introduced by Mr. Maclagan and described in paragraph The system of assessment.
 The system of assessment.
 The system of assessment.
-The people so well, that the wisdom of maintaining it unaltered in all essentials was almost self-evident.
+The system of assessment in all essentials was almost self-evident.
 The general method of assessment therefore consists of a lump sum assessment on wells in association with a fluctuating assessment on all crops except pure chahi.
 The departures from this system are few and practically the same as were made at last settlement.
 They are as follows :-

-(a) A purely fixed assessment has been imposed in the Atraf of Multan; on the lands owned by the Khakwani Khans and their relations in the Hajiwah estates of Mailsi Tahsil; and on four estates in the Multan tabsil of which the whole or the greater part of the revenue is assigned to wealthy jagirdars.
+(a) A purely fixed assessment has been imposed in the Atraf of Multan; on the lands owned by the Khakwani Khans and their relations in the Hajiwah estates of Mailsi Tahsil; and on four estates in the Multan tabil of which the whole or the greater part of the revenue is assigned to wealtby jagirdars.